rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 #### False positives

 As we have shown, Bloom filters can lead to situations where some element is not a member, but the algorithm returns it might be.
-Such an event is called a **false positive** and can occur because of hard hash collisions or coincidence in the stored bits.
+Such an event is called a **false positive** and can occur because of hard hash collisions or coincidence in the stored bits of different elements.
 In the test operation there is no knowledge of whether the particular bit has been set by the same hash function as the one we compare with.

 Fortunately, a Bloom filter has a predictable false positive probability (`FPP`):